Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Abstract

 \section{Abstract}

 The task of blind source separation (BSS) involves separating sources from a mixture without prior knowledge of the sources or the mixing system.
-This is a challenging problem that often requires making restrictive assumptions about both the mixing system and the sources.
-In this paper, we propose a novel method for addressing BSS of non-linear mixtures by leveraging the natural feature subspace specialization ability of multi-encoder autoencoders with fully self-supervised learning without strong priors.
+Single-channel mixtures and non-linear mixtures are a particularly challenging problem in BSS.
+In this paper, we propose a novel method for addressing BSS with single-channel non-linear mixtures by leveraging the natural feature subspace specialization ability of multi-encoder autoencoders.
 During the training phase, our method unmixes the input into the separate encoding spaces of the multi-encoder network and then remixes these representations within the decoder for a reconstruction of the input.
 Then to perform source inference, we introduce a \emph{novel} encoding masking technique whereby masking out all but one of the encodings enables the decoder to estimate a source signal.
-To this end, we also introduce a so-called \emph{pathway separation loss} that encourages sparsity between the unmixed encoding spaces throughout the decoder’s layers and a so-called \emph{zero reconstruction loss} on the decoder for coherent source estimations.
-In order to carefully evaluate our method, we conduct experiments on a toy dataset and with real-world biosignal recordings from a polysomnography sleep study for extracting respiration.
+To this end, we also introduce a \emph{sparse mixing loss} that encourages sparse remixing of source encodings throughout the decoder and a so-called \emph{zero reconstruction loss} on the decoder for coherent source estimations.
+To analyze and evaluate our method, we conduct experiments on a toy dataset, designed to demonstrate this property of feature subspace specialization, and with real-world biosignal recordings from a polysomnography sleep study for extracting respiration from electrocardiogram and photoplethysmography signals.